boltlabs-inc/libzkchannels/README.md

 To contribute code improvements, please checkout the repository, make your changes and submit a pull request.

 	git clone https://github.com/boltlabs-inc/libzkchannels.git

-# TODOs

-Here are some TODOs (not in any particular order):

-* Add more unit tests for other dispute resolution scenarios and third-party test cases

 # License